discursus-data/saf_novacene/README.md

 # The OSS Social Analytics Framework - Novacene library
 This library provides a client [resource](https://docs.dagster.io/concepts/resources) to interact with the [NovaceneAI](https://novacene.ai/) API.

 It is part of the [Social Analytics Framework](https://github.com/lantrns-analytics/saf_core).
-Please visit the repo for more information.
-And visit us at [lantrns.co](https://www.lantrns.co) for more context on our mission.
+Please visit the repo for more information on the framework, its mission and how to use it.

-&nbsp;

-# How to use this library
-Please refer to the [Social Analytics Framework](https://github.com/lantrns-analytics/saf_core) instructions for how to use a the framework and its libraries.

 &nbsp;